IJDykeman/ijdykeman.github.io/_posts/2017-10-16-wang-tile-procedural-generation.markdown

 <!-- In this post, I'll explore algorithms for efficiently taking large, complex tile sets and producing valid or nearly valid tilings that look like convincing landscapes, dungeons, and other commonly procedurally generated content.
 When these algorithms work well, they can produce some very nice looking results: -->

-I think this is an interesting way to create worlds because very often, procedural generation algorithms take a top-down approach.
+I think this is an interesting way to describe and create worlds because very often, procedural generation algorithms take a top-down approach.
 L-systems, for instance, rely on a recursive description of an object where the top level, large details are determined before lower level ones.
 There is nothing wrong with this approach, but I think that it is interesting to create tile sets that are only able to encode simple low level relationships (e.g., ocean water and grass must be separated by a beach, buildings can only have convex, 90 degree corners) and see high level patterns emerge (e.g. square buildings).

-## Why Creating a Tiling is Hard
+## Tiling is an NP complete Constraint Satisfaction Problem

+For the reader familiar with constraint satisfaction problems \(CSPs\), it will already be clear that tiling a finite world is a CSP.
+In a CSP, we have a set of variables, a set of values that each variable can take on (called its domain), and a set of constraints.
+For us, the variables are locations in the map, the domain of each variable is the tile set, and the constraints are that tiles must match along their edges with their neighbors.

-Intuitively, the problem of correctly creating a nontrivial tiling is hard because the tile sets can encode arbitrary, long term dependencies.
+Intuitively, the problem of correctly creating a nontrivial tiling is hard because the tile sets can encode arbitrary, long range dependencies.
 Formally, this is an NP complete constraint satisfaction problem when we consider tile sets in general.
-The hope is that we can create interesting worlds using tile sets that are solvable using approximate methods.
-I have found two algorithms that seem to work well in practice, and I describe them below.
+A naive algorithm for creating tilings would exhaustively search the space of tilings and run in exponential time.
+The hope is that we can create interesting worlds using tile sets that are solvable using search accelerated by heuristics.
+The other option is to create tilings that are nearly correct, but may have a small number of incorrect placements.
+I have found two algorithms that work well with some interesting tile sets, and I describe them below.

 <!-- ## Examples of Interesting Tile Sets